Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia Tech's games this season have gone over 45.5 points three of six times.
+- Syracuse's games have gone over 45.5 points in three of seven chances this season.

-- The two teams combine to average 50.7 points per game, 5.2 more than the total in this contest.
+- The two teams combine to average 50.7 points per game, 5.2 more than the over/under in this contest.

-- This contest's total is 2.3 points above the 43.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 43.2 points per game, 2.3 fewer than this contest's over/under.

 - The Hokies and their opponents have scored an average of 53.8 points per game in 2021, 8.3 more than Saturday's total.